jlneto/cube/README.md

 ![3dwidget.png](3dwidget.png)

-To create such test we will use
+To create such test we will use Capybara

 # Deploy